ronniross/symbiotic-core-library/README.md

 ## Synthetic Research Folder

 A conjecture of synthetic research papers related to the repository's subject.
-If you want to contribute with your own prompted synthetic researches, fork this repository and commit the pdf files into the respective folder.
+If you want to contribute, fork this repository and commit your pdf files into the respective folder.

 ## Community Shared Prompts and Instructions